seqscope/NovaScope/docs/getting_started/execute.md

 sbatch submit_HPC.job
 ```

-### Option C: SLURM via Command Line
+### Option C: SLURM via Command Lines

 For a small number of quick jobs, you can submit them with a single command line without submitting a master job through [Slurm](https://slurm.schedmd.com/documentation.html).

 This is similar to the local execution, but you need to specify the Slurm parameters.
+Ensure the [slurm configuration file](../installation/slurm.md) is ready before proceeding.
+The `--latency-wait` and `--rerun-incomplete` options are pre-configured in the example slurm file.

 It is important to remember that if you are logged out before all jobs have been submitted to Slurm, any remaining jobs, i.e., those haven't been submitted, will not be submitted.